 How has this individual managed change in the past?
 Ask them to provide some examples.

-I recently read a report that suggested 91% of HR directors think it’s likely that people will be recruited on their ability to deal with change and uncertainty.
+Research suggests that 91% of HR directors think it’s likely that people will be recruited on their ability to deal with change and uncertainty.

 Constant change is here to stay as the business world moves ahead at an incredible speed.
 Therefore, having a team that can adapt well to change is very important.